Professor Lydia Plowman

-My research interests are accounted for by my early career teaching in secondary schools, combined with an enjoyable time working as a postdoc in the School of Cognitive and Computing Sciences at the University of Sussex.
+My research interests stem from my early career teaching English in secondary schools, combined with an enjoyable time working as a postdoc in the School of Cognitive and Computing Sciences at the University of Sussex.

 This was followed by a period as Research Programme Manager at the Scottish Council for Research in Education, then as Professor in the School of Education, University of Stirling and now at the University of Edinburgh.
 I was Dean of Research in the College of Arts, Humanities and Social Science until December 2017.

 Responsibilities & affiliations